-The United States Congress passed a budget resolution in October 2017 that began the process of allowing oil and gas leasing within the Arctic National Wildlife Refuge (ANWR).
-The refuge is on the Alaskan coastal plain.
-Portions of ANWR, known as the “1002 lands,” are particularly important for the caribou because it is where they give birth each year.
+The Arctic National Wildlife Refuge (ANWR) in northeastern Alaskan includes parts of the Coastal Plains of the Western Arctic.
+Within it, an area known as the “1002 lands,” are particularly important for the Porcupine caribou herd because it is where they give birth each year.
 These calving and post-calving grounds are critical for the herd as they provide protection, nutrients and insect-relief the animals require at this important stage of their life-cycle.

 The Porcupine caribou herd is estimated to be at 218,000 animals.
 It is one of the largest populations of barren-ground caribou in North America.
 Opening the refuge to commercial development could be severely destructive to the herd.